 Oliver followed Thai-riffic! up with Con-nerd, which has also resonated with readers, shortlisted in both the YABBAs and KOALAs for the last three years running.
 It was also included in the NSW Premier’s Reading Challenge.
 In 2012, Oliver released Punchlines and the sequel to Thai-riffic, Thai-no-mite.
 In 2015, Oliver brought out a book for the Stuff Happens series called Ethan.
 He followed that up with the CBCA Notable book, The Other Christy in 2016.
 In 2017, he released Super Con-nerd, the long-awaited sequel to Con-nerd.

 Oliver’s new book, Natural Born Loser came out in August to rave reviews.
 He is also featured in a collection of short stories called Total Quack Up (raising funds for Dymocks Children Charities) and an anthology called A Miniature Christmas by Christmas Press.

 In May 2019, Oliver released his latest book, Don’t Follow Vee.
-He is also one of the editors for Funny Bones, an anthology of jokes and stories to raise funds for War Child, out in November.
+He was also one of the editors for Funny Bones, an anthology of jokes and stories to raise funds for War Child, out in November.
 In 2020, Oliver released his first short-story collection, Brain Freeze, which came out in September.
-Oliver’s next book will be What About Thao which is will be coming out later in 2021.
+Oliver’s next book will be What About Thao which is will be coming out in May 2022.

 Oliver is also proud to be a Room To Read Author Ambassador, a non-profit organisation that brings literature to kids around the world.
 He is also a Books in Homes role model and an ambassador for the NSW Premier’s Reading Challenge.